Skip to Content

 Of course, practice makes perfect; and practicing deep breathing exercises daily with your kids will help them become experts.

-But, you can also use visual guides your child can follow that encourage them to use the proper technique.
+However, you can also use visual guides that your child can follow to encourage them to use the proper technique.

 The correct way to practice deep breathing: